luigifreda/pyslam/README.md

   filename: kitti00_trajectory.txt
 ```

-### GUI
+### SLAM GUI

 Some quick information about the non-trivial GUI buttons of `main_slam.py`:
 - `Step`: Enter in the *Step by step mode*.
 Press the button `Step` a first time to pause.
 Then, press it again to make the pipeline process a single new frame.
 - `Save`: Save the map into the file `map.json`.
 You can visualize it back by using the script `/main_map_viewer.py` (as explained above).
-- `Draw GT`: In the case a groundtruth is loaded (e.g. with *KITTI*, *TUM*, *EUROC* datasets), you can visualize it by pressing this button.
-The groundtruth trajectory will be visualized and progressively aligned to the estimated trajectory.
+- `Draw Grount Truth`: In the case a groundtruth is loaded (e.g. with *KITTI*, *TUM*, *EUROC* datasets), you can visualize it by pressing this button.
+The groundtruth trajectory will be visualized and progressively aligned to the estimated trajectory: The more the number of samples in the estimated trajectory the better the computed alignment.

+### Watch the logs of tracking, local mapping and loop closing in parallel

+The logs generated by the modules `local_mapping.py`, `loop_closing.py`, `loop_detecting_process.py`, and `global_bundle_adjustments.py` are collected in the files `local_mapping.log`, `loop_closing.log`, `loop_detecting.log`, and `gba.log`, respectively.
+For fun/debugging, you can watch their parallel flows by running the command `tail -f <log file name>` in a separate shell.
+Otherwise, just run the script `./scripts/launch_tmux_slam.sh` from the repo root folder.

 ---
 ## Supported local features